How Set and Measure Your Content Marketing Goals

 - FeedBurner can give you a clear viewpoint on your marketing feeds.

-- Social media tools like Hootsuite, Bitly, Disqus, SharedCount, and Buffer, as well as just looking at the social site metrics, offer consumption, sharing, engagement and retention metrics.
+- Social media tools like Hootsuite, Buffer, Talkwalker, Mention, and others offer consumption, sharing, engagement and retention metrics in various permutations and combinations.

 - A CRM like Salesforce can be used to set up in-depth sales analytics.